 Is the Church supposed to grow?
-Today’s church seems to be different from the one mentioned here: “Day by day continuing with one mind in the temple, and breaking bread from house to house, they [the church] were taking their meals together with gladness and sincerity of heart, praising God and having favor with all the people.
+Should it be expanding, fulfilling its mission to spread love to EVERYONE, EVERYWHERE?
+Church in America seems different, somehow, than the one mentioned HERE: “Day by day continuing with one mind in the temple, and breaking bread from house to house, they [the church] were taking their meals together with gladness and sincerity of heart, praising God and having favor with all the people.
 And the Lord added to their number daily those who were being saved.”
 (Acts 2:46-47 NASB)

 Exciting New Growth

 The first days of the Book of Acts must have been exciting.
 There was a new Spirit at work on planet earth.
 The small group of believers had started to grow.
 A movement had begun that literally changed the world.
 Those early believers broke down social barriers, changed habits, and initiated transformation that ultimately brought down the mighty Roman Empire.
 Believers enjoyed a sense of unity and fellowship that no repression or persecution could break, that no apathy or boredom could diminish.

 Tell me, has there been a movement in your life that changed your world?
 Among the first-century believers, people were devoted to helping each other.
 They practiced what was preached, and committed the two most personal items they had: time and resources.
 The new church had started to grow.
 Relationships provided a basis for loving evangelism, and spending time together daily provided a platform for organic growth.
 They went deeper in order to get wider.